Lars was a Canadian attorney taking the California Bar Exam. He took it once in 2018 February. Then he passed the following July.

 Lars found an efficient way to cover a broad range of practice essays on the MTYLT blog.

 “I went back to time to time again when I was preparing was your post on essay cooking.
-I came to the understanding I wanted to be able to have gone through enough essay subjects, enough practice essays for every topic that there wouldn’t be anything that blindsided me.”
+I came to the understanding I wanted to be able to have gone through . . . enough practice essays for every topic that there wouldn’t be anything that blindsided me.”

 “Because the Basick book was dated, I wanted to be able to go through more recent essays and practice more recent topics.
 I would write the practice essays and then compare them to the graded one on BarEssays.”

 (BarEssays offers actual graded essay answers that received a range of scores.
 You can see a pattern in high- and low-scoring answers.
-MTYLT subscribers can get $25 off BarEssays by signing up for my emails.)
+MTYLT subscribers can get $25 off BarEssays.
+Let me know where to send you the coupon code.)

 For the MBE, there are a couple of popular go-to resources.
 One that comes up time and time again is Emanuel’s Strategies & Tactics, which was helpful not only for my own preparation but for many other passers as well.
 Lars studied the explanations for each answer choice, including for the questions he got right to make sure he got them for the right reason.

 “I read it cover-to-cover.
 I used BarMax too.
 But Emanuel’s just had much better explanations.
 I read literally every single answer.”

 That said, Lars was getting overwhelmed with study materials.
 He needed something that condensed and consolidated the topics for him.

 “I was finding one of the problems that I had was, I had too much material.
 The first time and, partially through the second time, took the approach of, buy every resource I could and have all these different outlines to keep going through them.
 I was just getting overwhelmed by the amount of material.
 I felt like, to do the essays, I really needed to have something that was condensed that I could go over, that I could commit to memory as much as possible, and the Magicsheets were exactly that.”